axis-351/friendly-sniffle/README.md

 ./cleanup.sh
 ```

+Running `upload_bunny.py` creates `bunny_results.json` containing the embed URL
+for each video and, when available, the local path to the thumbnail image.

 A `.env.example` file is provided as a template.
 Copy it to `.env` and add your
 keys there.
 The scripts automatically load this file (via `python-dotenv`) and
 read these variables: